Why is this important?

 At Children's Mercy Kansas City, we believe being extraordinary includes taking responsibility for the quality of service we provide.
 Asking patients and families about our service is an essential part of measuring our performance and outcomes.
 We love positive feedback but also welcome suggestions for improvement.

 At Children's Mercy, we want to know how patients and families rate their overall experience.
-This is measured by asking families, “Using a number from 0 to 10, where 0 is the worst visit possible and 10 is the best visit possible, how would you rate this visit?”
-Children’s Mercy considers a visit ranked as a ‘9’ or a ’10’ to be exceptional.
-One critical target this year is to have at least 81.5 percent of respondents answer with a ‘9’ or a ‘10’ to the overall rating question on surveys distributed to families after a visit.
-Achieving this 81.5 percent positive response would put Children's Mercy in the top 25 percent of children's hospitals nationwide and provide an initial step toward the hospital's ultimate goal of being one of the best in the world by achieving a rating in the top 10 percent of children’s hospitals.
+This is measured by asking families a visit or provider version of the question, “Using a number from 0 to 10, where 0 is the worst visit possible and 10 is the best visit possible, how would you rate this visit?”
+Children’s Mercy considers a visit or provider ranked as a ‘9’ or a ’10’ to be exceptional.
+One critical target this year is to have at least 85.4 percent of respondents answer with a ‘9’ or a ‘10’ to the overall rating question on surveys distributed to families after a visit.
+Children’s Mercy aspires to achieve 89.9 percent ‘9’ or ‘10’ by 2025, putting Children's Mercy in the top 10 percent of children's hospitals nationwide, which is a step toward the hospital's ultimate goal of being one of the best in the world.
 Listed below is the percentage of patients and families who rated their experience a ‘9’ or a ‘10’ on a scale from 0 to 10, where 0 is the worst possible visit and 10 is the best possible visit.

 How would you rate your visit at Children's Mercy?